White False Heather

 Small, freely branching shrub or subshrub with dainty white tubular flowers that open to a star shape; flowers year round in warmer climates; great for bedding, shrub borders, and containers

 White False Heather features dainty white tubular flowers along the branches from late spring to late summer.
-It has attractive green foliage which emerges light green in spring.
+It has attractive green evergreen foliage which emerges light green in spring.
 The glossy narrow leaves are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 White False Heather is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.